mrapp-ke/MLRL-Boomer/doc/quickstart/parameters.rst

   * ``None`` All training examples are considered for learning a new rule.
   * ``random-instance-selection`` The training examples to be considered for learning a new rule are selected randomly without replacement.
 Additional arguments may be provided using the Python dictionary syntax, e.g., ``random-instance-selection{'sample_size':0.5}``.
   * ``bagging`` The training examples to be considered for learning a new rule are selected randomly with replacement.
 Additional arguments may be provided using the Python dictionary syntax, e.g., ``bagging{'sample_size':0.5}``.
   * ``stratified-label-wise`` The training examples to be considered for learning a new rule are selected according to an iterative stratified sampling method that ensures that for each label the proportion of relevant and irrelevant examples is maintained.
+Additional arguments may be provided using the Python dictionary syntax, e.g., ``stratified-label-wise{'sample_size':0.5}``.

 * ``--holdout`` (default value ``0``)